infmonkeys/docs/README.md

 Additionally, it also allows provides a wrapper on the various user input services provided by ROBLOX natively (e.g. UserInputService, PlayerMouse, ContextActionService) and consolidates them into one.

+This means that the module should provide an improved cross-platform development experience, by giving developers simpler tooling to create bindings for:
+- mobile devices
+- consoles

+It interacts with the [overhauled user interface](./ui.md).

+Another issue that exists with the ContextActionService GUI buttons is that the positions must be manually set and can often be inconsistent between gears.
+The solution for this problem is to create designated positions on the screen that developers can assign abilities to.

 ## Pool
 - Humanoid Detection
 - Easy Target Selection API